josteink/autoarchiver/README.md

 optional arguments:
   -h, --help            show this help message and exit --date DATE, -d DATE  Date of the archived document.
+Use when auto-detection
+                        fails.
   --file FILE, -f FILE  The file to archive.
 If omitted, document will be
                         retrieved from scanner.
 ````